mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

-For officially and unofficially published works that members of the bicycle lab produce which have an author list where Jason plays a role as an advisor or supervisor, the following guidelines below should be followed [1]_.
+For officially and unofficially published works that members of the bicycle lab produce which have an author list where Jason plays a role as an advisor or supervisor, the guidelines below should be followed [1]_.
 If Jason is not involved in that role, you should follow whatever guidelines and custom your authorship team follows.

 Definitions
 ===========

+First Author
+   This generally should be the person that did most of the physical and intellectual labor for the content of the written work.
+If it isn't, there should be a very good reason.
 Lead Author
    Typically the person who initiates and leads the production of the written work.
 This is usually one person and they are responsible for the official submission of the manuscript somewhere.
-This is most often the person that did most of the physical and intellectual labor for the content of the written work, but need not be.
+This is most often the first author, but need not be.

 Customs
 =======